pJanks/SuperSlimeTime/README.md

 # Super Slime Time

- - the entry point for the application is `public/index.php`.
+  - The entry point for the application is `public/index.php`.

  ## TODO

- - finish README (*haha*)
+  - Finish README *(haha)*
+  - Build loading state for contact form
+  - Build success/error UIs
- - create pages for empty views
+  - Build out /our_team and /about views
- - structure database *if db is necessary*
+  - decide how to store static site data for the site (.json, db, hardcode for /our_team, /about, etc.)

-***this site is live at [https://superslimetime.com](https://superslimetime.com), and will remain live during development, but has not been completed at this time.***
+***[https://superslimetime.com](https://superslimetime.com) is live, and accepting inquiries, but the site has not yet been completed.
+Contact us [here](https://superslimetime.com/contact).***